rustprooflabs/pgosm-flex/docs/src/quick-start.md

 ```

-> The `unitable.lua` script include in in this project was [adapted from the unitable example from osm2pgsql](https://github.com/openstreetmap/osm2pgsql/blob/master/flex-config/unitable.lua).
-This version uses JSONB instead of HSTORE and takes advantage of `helpers.lua` to easily customize SRID.
+> The `unitable.lua` script included in this project was [adapted from the unitable example from osm2pgsql](https://github.com/openstreetmap/osm2pgsql/blob/master/flex-config/unitable.lua).
+This version uses `JSONB` instead of `HSTORE`, and takes advantage of `helpers.lua` to easily customize SRID.

 ## JSONB support